nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

 ```

 - future ideas and enhancements
+  - have queries return tables of the entire trail encoutered while running query, treat the last ID in table as the current set
+    - add `--path` flag for trails to not visit the same node twice
+  - add a flag to graphquery to enable path mode and not visit verticies twice
   - search N levels from a set of nodes for nodes within another set
     - used to search through neighboring systems
     - maintain visited set for speed to avoid expanding nodes multiple times